AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

         - **6a**.
 The AI API is unreachable/unavailable.
             - **6a1**.
 Display an error message that the AI API is unreachable/unavailable.
             - **6a2**.
 Prompt the users to try again later or check online whether the AI API is down/under maintenance.
-        - **6b**.
-No recipes are possible for the provided user inputs.
-            - **6b1**.
-Suggest the users use partial recipe recommendations or modify their ingredient list.

 5. **Manage Recipes**:
     - **Description**: Users can add or remove recipes.